modir/laminas-book/docs/roles.md

 In the Role Demo sample, we will create a convenient user interface for managing roles.

-> You can access the role management page by logging in as `admin@example.com` and opening
+!!! note
-> menu Admin -> Manage Roles.
+    You can access the role management page by logging in as `admin@example.com` and opening menu Admin -> Manage Roles.

 The role management will be implemented inside the `RoleController` controller living in the `User\Controller` namespace.
 The action methods of the `RoleController` are listed in table 17.4: